PMEC-OSU/FOSTWIN/docs/index.md

 ## The competition

-Welcome to the FOSTWIN controller design competition.
+Welcome to the FOSTWIN controller design competition!
 The purpose of this page is to outline the background, timeline, rules and scoring criteria for this competition.
 The key competition goal is to develop an effective power absorption controller for a digital twin of the [FOSWEC](https://energy.sandia.gov/foswec-testing-helps-validate-open-source-modeling-code/) device.
 The objective of this controller will be to generate the ***most net power*** while running on a ***real-time digital twin***.
 The net power is the absorbed mechanical power, less the winding losses in the motors.

 The competition will focus on the FOSWEC v2 device tested at the [OSU O.H.
 Hinsdale Wave Research Laboratory](https://engineering.oregonstate.edu/facilities/wave-lab).
-The top 5 net power producing controllers will be selected based off data produced and gathered during realistic sea state simulations.
+The top 5 net power producing controllers will be selected based on data produced and gathered during realistic sea state simulations.
 The successful developers will be awarded bragging rights and up to $2,000 in travel expense reimbursement for attending the [MASK Basin](https://www.defense.gov/Multimedia/Photos/igphoto/2001207018/#:~:text=The%20Navy's%20Indoor%20Ocean%20%2D%2D,Carderock%20Division%2C%20located%20in%20Maryland.)
 Workshop in **September 2023**.

 ![](images/FOSWEC2_HWRL.png)

 ## Background

 To foster the development of realistic real-time absorption control for wave energy, we have created the tools in this [open source repository](https://github.com/PMEC-OSU/FOSTWIN).
 Using these tools, a control developer (you!) can run a FOSWEC digital twin simulation and a simple power absorption controller within minutes.
 The developer can then design enhanced custom controllers, and test these controllers on a remote real-time Speedgoat system.
-This offers developer's the unique opportunity to test real-time control code behavior without needing their own real-time hardware.
+This offers developers the unique opportunity to test real-time control code behavior without needing their own real-time hardware.

 ## Competition timeline